Restaurant in New York City, United States

 What You're Getting Here

 Zero Otto Nove sits at 15 W 21st Street in the Flatiron District, a neighborhood that skews toward expense-account dining and office lunch crowds.
 The pizzeria operates in a different register entirely.
 The kitchen under chef Roberto Paciullo focuses on the Salerno and Campania tradition that gives the restaurant its name (089 is the dialing code for Salerno).
-What that means in practice: wood-fired technique, dough made with attention to fermentation, and a menu anchored in southern Italian pizza and trattoria cooking rather than the New York slice-shop format.
+What that means in practice: wood-fired technique, dough made with attention to fermentation, a menu anchored in southern Italian pizza and trattoria cooking rather than the New York slice-shop format.

 The aroma that hits you on arrival is worth noting if you're calibrating expectations for a date or a celebration dinner: this is a wood-smoke, toasted crust, fresh-herb kitchen, not a red-sauce diner.
 That distinction matters when you're deciding whether the room matches the occasion.

 For a casual special occasion, the format works well.
-It's relaxed enough that you won't feel overdressed in smart casual, and serious enough in the kitchen that the food can anchor the evening.
+It's relaxed enough that you won't feel overdressed in smart casual, serious enough in the kitchen that the food can anchor the evening.
 Compared to Neapolitan-style options elsewhere in the city, Zero Otto Nove's OAD recognition puts it in a tier above neighborhood pizza spots but at a fraction of the price and formality of somewhere like Don Antonio or Angelo's Coal Oven Pizza.
 If you want a broader view of the city's pizza options, from coal-fired to Sicilian-style, our full New York City restaurants guide covers the category in depth.

 Booking and Timing